gabor-boros/questdb-stock-market-dashboard/README.md

 ### Define the worker settings

-Before we jump right into the implementation, first we must configure Celery.
+Before we jump right into the implementation, we must configure Celery.

 To create a configuration used by both the workers and the dashboard, create a `settings.py` file in the `app` package.
 We will use `pydantic`'s `BaseSettings` to define the configuration.
-This helps us to read the settings from a `.env` file, environment variable and prefix them if needed.
+This helps us to read the settings from a `.env` file, environment variable, and prefix them if needed.

 Ensuring that we do not overwrite any other environment variables, we will set the prefix to `SMD` that stands for "stock market dashboard", our application.
 Below you can see the settings file:

 ```python
 from typing import List